Every Ditto Protocol message consists of a JSON envelope and a JSON payload that together describe what action to perform on which entity.

 Status

-Some protocol messages (for example responses) contain an HTTP status code which is stored in this field.
+Responses include an HTTP status code in this field.

 Extra